flutter/website/tutorials/international/index.md

 The flutter_localizations package includes multi-language implementations of the localizations interfaces called `GlobalMaterialLocalizations` and `GlobalWidgetsLocalizations`.
-International apps must specify localization delegates for these classes as described in the "Setting up an Internationalized app section."
+International apps must specify localization delegates for these classes as described in the  <a href="#setting-up">Setting up an Internationalized app section</a>.

 ```dart
 import 'package:flutter_localizations/flutter_localizations.dart';